"

 Figure 18.4.
 WPS Page 2 Upper Portion including Base Metals / Photo Credit: National Aeronautics and Space Administration, John C. Stennis Space Center, PD

-The first piece of information is about peening.
-Notice that peening is not allowed.
+Following the identification information, the base metals requirements are listed.
+The first piece of information is about peening, specifically that it is not allowed.
 Peening is a technique of hammering a surface to reduce residual stresses.
-Imagine if you were baking bread or making a pizza and you had a ball of dough on the table in front of you.
-If you punched it into the table you would squish the dough down and out to the sides.
-Your fist is circular like a ball peen hammer or other peening devices.
-Therefore, in a metal that is contracting while cooling will build up stresses, peening will counteract those forces pulling the weld apart by applying a force similar to punching the dough ball.
+To express this further, imagine you were baking bread or making a pizza and you had a ball of dough on the table in front of you.
+If you punched into the dough, you would squish the dough down and out to the sides.
+Your fist in this scenario is circular like a ball peen hammer or other peening devices.
+In welding, a metal that is contracting while cooling builds up stresses, and peening will counteract those forces—pulling the weld apart by applying a force similar to punching the dough ball.

-Page 2 Notes of WPS
+Page 2 Notes of a WPS

 Page 2 Notes of a NASA Welding Procedure Specification.
 The notes are discussed at length following the image.